 She has engaged in several long-term artistic collaborations.
 With artist Miriam Adams she created "Leaf Lines," a series of 30 artworks modeled on the interaction of text and image in Chinese art, which is in the collection of the Northern New England Museum of Contemporary Art.
 With James V. Hatch she co-wrote the novel The Stone House, A Blues Legend (Hatch-Billops Collection Inc., 2000).
-Their theatrical adaptation of the book, Klub Ka, The Blues Legend, with music by Christa Victoria, was given a full stage production at the University of Iowa in 2002 (University of Iowa Partnership in the Arts Award) and at La MaMa E.T.C. in New York in 2004 and had a staged reading at the Clarice Smith Performing Arts Center at the University of Maryland in 2006.
-Suzanne has also collaborated with fiber artist Lesley Nishagawara.
+Their theatrical adaptation of the book, Klub Ka, The Blues Legend, with music by Christa Victoria, was given a full stage production at the University of Iowa (University of Iowa Partnership in the Arts Award) and at La MaMa E.T.C. in New York and had a staged reading at the Clarice Smith Performing Arts Center at the University of Maryland.

 Professional Affiliations: member of the Academy of American Poets, the Poetry Society of America, Poets House, The Wallace Stevens Society, The Dramatists Guild of America, The Authors Guild, and the Editorial Freelancers Association.